Bank Account Information

 Remote Deposit Capture

 Remote Deposit Capture is a Cash Management service for our Business clients wishing to make their deposits utilizing a check scanner.

 Once your business is approved by Pacific Crest, a Remote Deposit Capture account is built uniquely for your business and requested users.
 An installation visit is then coordinated to install the scanning equipment and provide as much tutorial of the service as you wish.
-Please contact the Client Services Team for additional assistance.
+Please review our Electronic Deposit Recommended Best Practices and contact the Client Services Team for additional assistance.

 Lost or Stolen Items

 Lost or Stolen Debit Card

 To report a lost or stolen card, please contact our Client Services Team directly at (800) 335-4126 during business hours (Monday – Friday, 8:30 am – 4:30 pm).
 After business hours please call (800) 528-2273.
 To protect you from the possibility of future fraudulent activity, it may be necessary to open a new account.
 We will work with you and advise you on the best course of action to be taken.